-Search engines look at what backlinks you have and use it to ascertain the quality and popularity of your website.
+Search engines look at what backlinks you have and use them to ascertain the quality and popularity of your website.
 If your website has plenty of quality backlinks, for example, a search engine will deem it to be popular and relevant.

-Step 6 – Maintain your Social Media Accounts
+Step 6 – Maintain Your Social Media Accounts

 Social media is another area of the internet and marketing that you must attend to as a photographer.
 Maintaining a handful of active social media accounts can help boost your SEO and also create backlinks to your website, blog, and eCommerce store.
 In a similar manner to blogs, it is believed that being active on social media can work wonders for your SEO.
 Not only this but maintaining active social media accounts can also help expose your photography to a wider audience and also promote your business.

 As with blogging, it’s not just about quantity, it’s about quality.
 Don’t simply spam social media posts on Facebook and Twitter just to create content – this will often have a counter effect and prove detrimental to your SEO and business.
-Your social media posts should be informative, useful, engaging and exciting.
+Your social media posts should be informative, useful, engaging, and exciting.

-Furthermore, they should also use call to actions, and contain backlinks to your website, blog, and photos.
+Furthermore, they should also use call-to-actions, and contain backlinks to your website, blog, and photos.
 Try to build up a following on social media and a network of contacts.
 Create a daily posting schedule to help you plan your work, and use unique content that will appeal to your audience.
 All of this should provide positivity to your business and help boost your SEO rankings.

-Photography SEO – Be in it for the Long Haul
+Photography SEO – Be in It for the Long Haul

 Hopefully, you have found this information useful – as you can see, there is a great deal involved with SEO and it is not something that can just happen overnight.
 SEO takes time and you must work hard to create a website and digital content that is SEO friendly – start with the basics first, and then work on the other pointers suggested.